Resolving Availability and Run-time Integrity Conflicts in Real-Time Embedded Systems: Prototype Evaluation

 \subsection{Fixed Costs}

 \acron hardware cost is accounted for in the Look-up tables (LUTs) and flip-flop registers (FFs) added to the openMSP430 core.
 We compare this cost to that of closely related works in Fig.~\ref{fig:hw-cost}. \acron requires fewer resources than all closely related works that deploy security extensions atop openMSP430.
 Although \acron has a different goal than each of these works, this shows that it is cost-effective for low-end devices and is in line with related works that target the same class of devices.
 The most closely related works are EILID~\cite{eilid} and AION~\cite{aion}.
 EILID implements CFI for low-end MCUs atop a hybrid (software-hardware) root of trust CASU~\cite{de2022casu} for memory immutability and trusted software updates.
 We note that when including \IM in the cost, \acron + \IM requires more hardware resources than EILID.
 However, we note that \acron is concerned with providing availability and run-time integrity simultaneously, whereas EILID's primary focus is run-time integrity (discussed further in Sec.~\ref{sec:related-work}).
-AION builds atop Sancus~\cite{Sancus17} hardware-based TEE, which is more expensive due to requiring full TEE features and incorporating a cryptographic engine.
+AION builds atop Sancus~\cite{Sancus17} hardware-based TEE, which requires a more extensive set of security features.

 We also evaluate \acron performance overheads by considering additional energy consumption.
 To evaluate energy overheads, we use Vivado synthesis tools to estimate \acron's power consumption on the Basys3 FPGA board.
-We find the openMSP430 core without \acron consumes 71 mW of static power.
-Performing the same analysis on \acron-equipped openMSP430, we observe 76 mW of static power, showing that \acron incurs only an additional 5 mW in static power consumption.
+We find the openMSP430 core without \acron consumes 71 mW of static power and 76 mW with \acron, showing that \acron incurs only an additional 5 mW in static power consumption.